Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Request an installment agreement

 If you can't afford to cover your unpaid taxes, you can request an installment agreement by filling out Form 9465 (or, if you're an individual who owes less than $50,000, applying with that Online Payment Agreement tool).
-Fees start at $31 but vary based on your income level, how much you owe, how you pay and how you set up the long-term payment plan.
+Fees start at $31 for online setup but vary based on your income level, how much you owe, how you pay and how you set up the long-term payment plan.

 Request an offer in compromise

 If paying your bill would be a serious financial hardship, you might consider an offer in compromise, which is essentially a settlement with the IRS for less than your total bill.
 The IRS warns that this program is "not for everyone" given its restrictions and rigor.
-Fees depend on your income but start at $205 (plus an initial payment on your bill).
+Fees depend on your income but start for most at $205 (plus an initial payment on your bill).

 You can apply for an offer in compromise, or OIC, by completing Form 656.
 Lacy says it's a good idea to hire a tax professional if you're planning to pursue an OIC because it's "a lengthy process, and it does take diligence."